 • Enhance knowledge of core school subjects such as ratios when mixing chemistry or use of fractions when cutting mats.

 • Energize youth to work together in teams.

 • Establish mentoring relationships with youth, over a 1 to 3 year period.

 Students learn how to use a professional 35mm film camera, go on field trips in the community to take pictures, make their own black & white prints in the darkroom, write poems or stories to accompany their photographs and create their own pages for the annual club book using Photoshop and InDesign.
 Students also cut their own mats and frame a selection of their photographs for exhibition and second and third year students complete special projects.

 At the conclusion of the year, all of the club members' photographs and writing are displayed at The Link Gallery in City Hall with an opening reception and awards ceremony in City Council Chambers.
 A student created movie featuring their photographs/spoken word set to music is shown, the finished book is released and club members are presented with certificates of achievement from community leaders.
 Our second and third year 8th grade graduates receive their own cameras.
 Over 200 parents, teachers, friends, funders, and community representatives are in attendance each year.

-In 2017 we will added a permanent public display component to the program with 30 art works to be placed in local public service agency locations allowing the community to enjoy the work of these young artists and the artists to be paid for their images.
-This is funded through the support of the Fay Slover Fund of the Boston Foundation.
+In 2017 we added a permanent public display component to the program with 30 art works placed in the following local public service agencies: Action for a Better Community - Action Front Center, 33 Chestnut St., Community Place of Rochester, 145 Parsells Ave., East House and Pathstone Development, 175 Alexander St., and Lifespan-Wolk Older Adult Center, 25 Franklin St. The community can enjoy the work of these young artists and the artists were paid for their images.
+This was funded through the support of the Fay Slover Fund of the Boston Foundation.